mwanji/humpty/README.md

 # humpty

 humpty puts your web assets back together.
-It is a small library that is easy to understand, configure and extend.

-humpty works best with [WebJars](http://webjars.org) for 3rd-party libraries and application code in folders accessible via URL.
-Configuring its behaviour is as simple as dropping a JAR on the classpath.
+humpty is a library that strives to be small, understandable and easy to use.
+It works out of the box with [WebJars](http://webjars.org) for 3rd-party libraries and application code in WebJar-style folders.

+humpty builds a pipeline to process assets.
+Customising that pipeline is as easy as adding dependencies to your project.

 Requires Java 8 and Servlet 3.

 ## Getting Started

-In this example, we will use Jquery, underscore and Bootstrap and bundle them together into a single, minified file, along with application code.
+In this example, we will bundle Jquery, underscore, Bootstrap, an application JS file and an application LESS file together into one JS file and one CSS file.

 Add humpty to your dependencies: